 Last Sunday, while the red and yellow leaves gracefully pirouetted to the wind’s frigid autumn song, my family and I slept, tucked under our warm comforters, ignoring the daylight that softly pierced our tired eyes.
 My mother and I were the first to wake; the dirty dishes from Saturday’s supper warbled my name in an implausible tone, “Kamran, wash us.
 Kamran, we need you!
 Kamran, we’ll give you chocolate!
 Kamran!
 Kamran . . . !
 Kam-.”
 I gave in after five minutes; for the chocolate (wouldn’t you?).
-Once the sink sparkled like no other sink in the New York-New Jersey area, my stomach reminded me that breakfast was my next mission.
+Once the sink sparkled like no other sink in the New York-New Jersey area, my stomach reminded me that this blueberry muffins recipe was my next mission.

 Prune-y hands, grumbling stomach, and all- I scrolled through an endless spreadsheet of recipes for an entire hour.
 And there it was.
 It was like the dude upstairs (points up) was reading my mind.
 A one-bowl recipe for Perfect Blueberry Muffins.